iExecBlockchainComputing/iexec-node/docker/server/README.md

 ## Deployment

-To start a server, launch xwdeploy.sh like:
+To start a server, launch startserver.sh like:
 ```
-  xwdeploy.sh
+  startserver.sh
 ```

 This script :